• Skip to primary navigation

 This Jamaican Curry Chicken Recipe is a one-pot meal that is full of bold flavours and so hearty that you will feel like you are in the Caribbean.
 You can either marinate the meat, cook it in a slow cooker or follow the stovetop technique.
 Either method results in a tasty chicken dish.

-curried chicken in a big pot
+Curry chicken in a red saucepan

 There's a combination of rich chicken stewed with potatoes making it a filling dish for the entire family.